Live app

 Switch between wide and slim arms, then edit the base skin and overlay layer until the texture matches the style you want.

-Use the 3D model and visibility toggles to catch mirrored details, hidden seams, and crowded accessory areas before export.
+Use the 3D model and visibility toggles to catch mismatched arms, legs, hidden seams, and crowded accessory areas before export.

 Export the skin image or the project file